SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 ### DAY 23. / 02st October 2018.
 Tuesday
-**Todays Progress**: // Introduction to the Debugging Challenges
+**Todays Progress**:  // Introduction to the Basic Data Structure Challenges

-                     // Introduction to the Basic Data Structure Challenges
+**Todays Topics**: Basic Data Structures: Remove Items from an Array with pop() and shift(), Basic Data Structures: Remove Items Using splice()

-**Todays Topics**: Basic Data Structures: Remove Items from an Array with pop() and shift(),
+      Will stop here today and will do some animated buttons using HTML 5 / CSS3 / JS

 **Link to work:** Haven't done any work slash projects today just went and explored debugging .
 Have a great week everyone.